artyomtugaryov/artyomtugaryov/README.md

 ### Hi there 👋

-Hello, I'm Artyom Tugaryov, a back-end engineer from Russia.

-- 🔭 I’m currently working on the **OpenVINO Deep Learning Workbench**
+I'm Artyom Tugaryov, a back-end engineer from Russia.
+I was working working at Intel Corporation 6 years and currently I am a Back-End Engineer of **OpenVINO Deep Learning Workbench**
-- 🌱 I’m currently learning *Python* and *Golang* as languages for back-end